 The length of time in the hospital for each patient depends on many individual factors.
 The expected length of stay on the Inpatient Unit is two weeks, at which time patients are transferred to the Day Hospital, where the expected length of stay is an additional two weeks.
 Stays may be extended if the team feels that patients need more time in treatment before transitioning to the Day Hospital or returning home.
 We work together with you to formulate your treatment goals and to determine a discharge date.
 Of course, you may choose not to continue in the program and be discharged at any time.
 The principles and practices that we begin with you in the hospital are meant to be continued once you return home. every attempt will be made to communicate with your outpatient care to ensure a coordinated approach for continuing your rehabilitation after discharge.
 If additional outpatient services are needed, the PTP will make these referrals with specific recommendations for your overall treatment plan.

 While finding a cure for the cause of your pain would be ideal, the search can lead to even more problems.
 Repeated consults, diagnostic tests, and therapeutic interventions carry the risk of making pain worse and even causing new types of pain.
 They cost time, money and other resources that delay rehabilitation.
-Every patient's case will be reviewed and if no coherent explanation for chronic pain exists, the necessary evaluation will be performed.
-However, patients must be open to hearing the PTP's formulation and avoiding the trap of having just one more consult, test, or surgery.
+Every patient's case will be reviewed individually.
+Patients must be open to hearing the PTP's formulation and avoiding the trap of having just one more consult, test, or surgery.